How To Study Logical Reasoning For LSAT India 2024?

 Introducing the power of visualization!
 Yes, you heard that right.
 The same technique athletes and successful people use can also be applied to your LSAT prep.

-You will notice the difference in either approach and the precious time you save can be utilized elsewhere.
+You will notice the difference in either approach; the precious time you save can be utilized elsewhere.

 And don't worry.
 You don't have to be the MF Hussain to paint these pictures.
 Just think about what works best for you.

-Maybe you're a visual learner; a simple flowchart or diagram will do the trick.
-Or maybe you prefer to create a story with the argument as the plot, where each point is a character with their own unique personality.
+You may be a visual learner; a simple flowchart or diagram will do the trick.
+Or you may prefer to create a story with the argument as the plot, where each point is a character with a unique personality.

 But wait, there's more!
 Visualization can also help you with time management.
 Imagine the LSAT as a giant clock, ticking away as you ponder the questions.
 You can visualize yourself completing each question efficiently and effectively, maximizing your time and leaving no stone unturned.